Download this Ebook to generate leads through a partnership marketing strategy.

 So, who will follow up with new sign-ups or inbound leads to make sure a) that they don’t go cold or b) you duplicate communications and risk overwhelming or annoying them?

-Establish which metrics you need to track to measure campaign performance, know whether you’re hitting targets and how each partner is performing.
+**Establish which metrics you need to track to measure campaign performance, know whether you’re hitting targets and how the parties involved are performing. **

 Remember, you’ll need to know which leads or revenue are attributable to which partner, channel, or co-branded campaigns, for profit sharing or paying commissions.

-Agree on terms and conditions, including data sharing, budget, payment terms, and more Stipulate what happens if there are missed deadlines, delays, compliance failures, or disputes over profit-sharing.
+Agree on terms and conditions, including data sharing, marketing plans, budget, and payment terms.
+Stipulate what happens if there are missed deadlines, delays, compliance failures, or disputes over profit-sharing.

 Transparent rules help establish trust later.